carpentries-incubator/git-novice-branch-pr/episodes/09-github.md

 ## 3. Push local changes to a remote

-Now that authentication is setup, we can return to the remote.
 This command will push the changes from our local repository to the repository on GitHub:

 ~~~